-Historic Sightseeing and History Tours in Bend Oregon
+Historic Sightseeing and History Tours in Bend, Oregon

 The Old Mill District

 In 1877, John Y. Todd bought an old ranch on the eastern banks of the Deschutes River from Tom Greer for $60 and two saddle horses.
 Travelers had their final view of the river at these wide bends near his ranch and named the spot "Farewell Bend."
-Less then forty years later, the ranch became the sight for one of the largest timber operations in the world, the Brooks-Scanlon lumber mill and, across the river, the Shevlin-Hixon company.
+Less then 40 years later, the ranch became the sight for one of the largest timber operations in the world, the Brooks-Scanlon lumber mill and, across the river, the Shevlin-Hixon Company.